|

 About Me.

 I am currently a Senior Scientist at the Cryptography and Information Security group at NTT Research in California.
-I joined NTT in June 2020 after taking a leave from CMU.
-Prior to CMU, I spent 7 happy years at Microsoft Research.
+I am also an adjunct professor at CMU.
+Prior to joining NTT Research, I was an Associate Professor in the Computer Science Department at CMU.
+Even before that, I spent 7 happy years at Microsoft Research.

 Research Interests.
-Cryptography, Security & Privacy, Theoretical Computer Science
+Cryptography, Quantum Cryptography, Security & Privacy, Theoretical Computer Science

 My Research has